boltsparts/boltsparts/backends/website/docs/sources/0.4/general/blt-files.md

 Indices should always be strings in YAML, so when there is ambiguity (as it is here), enclose it by quotes.

-If there are confusions or open questions or other things that you feel should be communicated to people that might to work on this informationn in the future, it can be put in the notes field.
+If there are confusions, open questions or other things that you feel should be communicated to people that might do work on this information in the future, it can be put in the notes field.
 We put a short notice that we found more tables but with conflicting data.